SQLicious/Retail-SQL-Casestudy/README.md

 **Stores Data-set.csv**: In this file, you will find essential store information, including store number, city, state, region, and size.of the retail chain, such as store number, city, state, region, and size.

+**Questions**
+The following business questions are answered in this project using SQL queries and data visualization:

 **1. Data Retrieval:**